 Palm Springs is the ideal stop to just relax.
 Our West Coast road trip itinerary was quite intense, and we always try to end our holidays with some time to truly relax.

-Best stops on your day trip to Joshua Tree
+Best stops on a day trip to Joshua Tree National Park

 This national park takes its name from the unusual tree native to the land.
 The popular park attracts almost three million visitors a year!